 PLEDGE AND ASSIGNMENT

 Pledge and Assignment.
-The Board hereby pledges, assigns and transfers to IBank, in consideration of the receipt of the proceeds of each Series of Bonds in accordance with the provisions of the Master Trust Indenture, all of the Board’s right, title and interest in and to the Pledged Project Obligations, including all amounts received from time to time thereon, excluding Board Reserved Rights, and amounts held in the funds and accounts established under Master Trust Indenture controlled by Board, including without limitation in each Restricted Assets Fund, each the Bond Proceeds Fund and each Prepayment Fund, subject to application in accordance with Section 6.04 of the Master Trust Indenture.
+The Board hereby pledges, assigns and transfers to IBank, in consideration of the receipt of the proceeds of each Series of Bonds in accordance with the provisions of the Master Trust Indenture all of the Board’s right, title and interest in and to the Pledged Project Obligations, including all amounts received from time to time thereon, excluding Board Reserved Rights and amounts in the funds and accounts established under Master Trust Indenture controlled by Board, subject to application in accordance with Sections 6.02, 6.04 and 6.05 of the Master Trust Indenture.
 IBank hereby accepts the above pledge, assignment and transfer.

 The Board may release Pledged Project Obligations from the lien of this Agreement so as to become Excluded Pledged Project Obligations and substitute and add Project Obligations to the lien of this Agreement, all to the extent provided in Section 8.06 of the Master Trust Indenture.
 The Master Pledge and Payment Agreement shall be deemed amended upon providing and filing with the Trustee, IBank and each Rating Agency then rating the Bonds a Board Officer Certificate which provides for a revised Schedule I to the Master Payment and Pledge Agreement, in accordance with Section 8.06 of the Master Trust Indenture.